AbeHandler/SpringRA/README.md

 - Week 5
 	- Continue to review and categorize papers

-## Phase 2: Review of related literature in Computer Science and how do they connect to specific conversations in IS (weeks 6 to 10)
+## Phase 2: Review of related literature in Computer Science and how do they connect to specific conversations in IS (wks.
+6 to 10)

 Notes:
 	- NLP+CSS workshops